Encouraging Bravery in Kids: 3 Key Strategies

-Stressful events offer opportunities for courage and growth.
-Bravery may be our most important defense against anxiety, and is a gateway to self-esteem.
-And yet as parents, encouraging bravery in kids isn’t straightforward
+Stressful events offer opportunities for courage and growth, and how we handle them can be a powerful gateway to self-esteem.
+Perhaps the most important defense against anxiety, courage is a critical for children to learn.
+Yet as parents, encouraging bravery in kids isn’t always straightforward.

 Bravery is the experience of being afraid but believing that something else is more important than your fear.
 It is a choice, and a choice no one can make but ourselves.
-Kids have to make choices for themselves, and parents can’t teach a child to be brave.
+Kids have to make choices for themselves, and parents can’t force courage.
+But parents can do a great deal to teach kids why courage matters, and how to be brave.

 However, parents can teach kids, and model, the important things of life – our values.
 These values can become the reasons to put fear aside and be brave.
 Talk with your kids about your family’s values.
 What are the things you as parents and as a family believe are important?
 Help your kids see the importance of acting on these values in life.